UPONOR NORTH AMERICA

 Uponor Sourcing Categories

 Sourcing strategies, supplier selections, price and contract negotiations and other aspects of supply selection and management are led and managed by Sourcing in co-operation with other functions within Uponor.
 The planning of availability, issuing of purchase orders, provision of routine forecasts and other tasks in the ongoing delivery of goods are handled by Supply Planning.
-In some cases planning is organised based on one planner being responsible for arranging purchases and deliveries
+In some cases planning is organized based on one planner being responsible for arranging purchases and deliveries

 to multiple warehouses.